Equal vs. Proportional Weighting in Least-Squares Means

 Given that 5 out of 25 patients are Severe (20% Severe):

-\[ \text{Marginal Mean}_{\text{proportional}} = \beta_0 + \beta_1 + 0.2 \times \beta_2 \]
+\[ \text{Marginal Mean}_{\text{proportional}} = \beta_0 + 0.2 \times \beta_2 \]

-Scenario 2: “Badly stratified” Randomized-Controlled Trial
+Scenario 2: Randomized-Controlled Trial with a Prognostic and Predictive Covariate

-Case 1: No Interaction
+Case 1: No Treatment by severity interaction

 Model: